 To make the notation definite, we write $\linear(X; Y)$ for the space of bounded linear operators between Hilbert spaces $X$ and $Y$.
 The identity operator we denote by $I$.
-For $T, S \in \linear(X; X)$, we use $T \ge S$ to mean that $T-S$ is positive semidefinite; in particular $T \ge 0$ means that $T$ is positive semidefinite.
+For $T, S \in \linear(X; X)$, we use $T \ge S$ to mean that $T-S$ is positive semi-definite; in particular $T \ge 0$ means that $T$ is positive semi-definite.
 Also for possibly non-self-adjoint $T$, we introduce the inner product and norm-like notations

 the latter only defined for positive semi-definite $T$.
 We write $T \simeq T'$ if $\iprod{x}{x}_{T'-T}=0$ for all $x$.